schedkit/schedctl/README.md

 ## Usage

 Starting and stopping a scheduler using schedctl is trivial.
-Just identify the scheduler you want to run using `schedctl list` and then operate it using `schedctl start` and `schedctl stop`.
+Just identify the scheduler you want to run using `schedctl list` and then operate it using `schedctl run` and `schedctl stop`.

 Simple as that.
 The tool will take care of downloading the scheduler and start the binary inside it.